 These observations act as a probe of the gas surrounding Puppis A, known as the interstellar medium.
 The complex appearance of the remnant shows that Puppis A is expanding into an interstellar medium that probably has a knotty structure.

 A paper describing these results was published in Astronomy and Astrophysics.
-The first author is Gloria Dubner from the Instituto de Astronomía y Física del Espacio in Buenos Aires in Argentina.
+The first author is Gloria Dubner from the Instituto de Astronomía y Física del Espacio in Buenos Aires, Argentina.